 John Whaley, PhD, Partner

 Prior to joining Goodwin Simon Strategic Research in 2014, Dr. Whaley was a Vice President at Peter D. Hart Research Associates in Washington, D.C., where his clients included the DSCC, the Center for American Progress, SEIU, the Irvine and Bill and Melinda Gates Foundations, and the University of California.
 Dr. Whaley was also Senior Vice President at American Environics (AE), an Oakland-based strategic research firm combining traditional polling methods with in-depth techniques in cognitive linguistics and political psychology.
-While at AE, John served as overall project director and played the lead analytical role on research efforts for AARP on health care reform, as well as research for the Open Society Institute, the Robert Wood Johnson Foundation, and the Ford Foundation on racial and economic justice.
+While at AE, Dr. Whaley served as the overall project director and led research efforts for AARP on health care reform, for the Open Society Institute on privacy issues, and for the Ford Foundation on racial and economic justice.